platformsh/platformsh-docs/docs/src/configuration/app/timezone.md

 It defines **relative to which timezone** your cron is being run (to avoid having to calculate to and from UTC).

 Its value is one of the [tz database region codes](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) such as `Europe/Paris` or `America/New_York`.
 This key will apply to all cron tasks defined in that file.
 This entry is only meaningful on cron specs that specify a particular time of day, rather than a "time past each hour".
-For example, `25 1 * * *` would run every day at 1:25 am in the timezone specified.
+For example, the sample below would run every day at 1:25 am New York time (automatically adjusting for daylight savings).

 For example: